Included Free on Every Inspection Certified Master Inspector® Oregon City & Portland Metro

 Certified Master Inspector® Top 1% of the industry Fewer than 1% hold this designation

-ℹ️ Bottom line: When you book with Trusted Home Inspections, thermal imaging is not a line item to decide whether to add.
+ℹ️ Bottom line: Book with us and thermal imaging isn't a box you check.
 It's part of the inspection.
-The price you see when you book is the price you pay — and it already includes the camera.
+The price you see is the price you pay, and the camera is already in it.

-A thorough inspector tells you what the tool is and what it isn't.
-Thermal imaging is powerful.
-It is not omniscient.
-Here's exactly what the limitations are.
+A good inspector tells you what the tool does and what it doesn't.
+The camera is strong.
+It's not magic.
+Here's where it stops.

 It Doesn't See Through Walls